Saumya-singh2101/Naari-Shakti/README.md

 ## Author

-SAUMYA
+Saumya,Aarushi,Pranav

 ---

-Built with 💜 for women in cybersecurity
+Built with 💜 for women to protect and raise their voice safely against the injustice